The Ultimate Diagnostic Essay Guide

 After the Ink Dries

-The life of your diagnostic essay doesn’t end when you turn it in.
+The life of your diagnostic essay does not end when you turn it in.
 In fact, its true value begins when you get it back with feedback.
 Remember, the purpose is to diagnose.
-Now you have the diagnosis—so what’s the treatment plan?
-This is a step many students skip, but it’s crucial for your growth throughout the course.
+Now you have the diagnosis.
+So what is the treatment plan?
+This is a step many students skip, but it is crucial for your growth throughout the course.

-1. Analyze the Feedback: Don’t just look at the grade (if there is one).
+1. Analyze the Feedback: Do not just look at the grade (if there is one).
 Read every comment your professor made.
 Do they repeatedly circle the same type of grammatical errors?
 Do they question your logical flow?
 Are they pushing you for more relevant evidence?
 Identify the patterns.

 2. Create a Personal Improvement Plan: Based on the feedback, set one or two concrete goals for your next writing assignment.
 If your thesis statements were weak, your goal is to write a stronger one next time.
 If you struggled with topic sentences, focus on that.

-3. Talk to Your Professor: If you don’t understand a comment or want advice on how to improve, go to your professor’s office hours.
+3. Talk to Your Professor: If you do not understand a comment or want advice on how to improve, go to your professor’s office hours.
 This shows initiative and a genuine interest in improving.
 You can say, “You noted on my diagnostic essay that I struggled with analysis.
 Could you give me some examples of how I could have improved this body paragraph?”
-This can be a huge step toward building a positive relationship with your instructor.
+This can be a big step toward building a positive relationship with your instructor.

 Final Thoughts